jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 Pig: Sensitive, raving, professor

 RR: Love it.
-Thanks you for the chat.
+Thanks for the chat guys.

 <br><br>